apacheignite/documentation/data-grid/rebalancing.md

     "2-0": "`setRebalanceBatchSize`",
     "2-1": "Size (in bytes) to be loaded within a single rebalance message.
 Rebalancing algorithm will split total data set on every node into multiple batches prior to sending data.", "3-0": "`setRebalanceThrottle`",
-    "3-1": "See `Rebalance Message Throttling` section above for more information.", "4-0": "`setRebalanceOrder`",
+    "3-1": "See `Rebalance Message Throttling` section above for details.", "4-0": "`setRebalanceOrder`",
     "4-1": "Order in which rebalancing should be done.
 Rebalance order can be set to non-zero value for caches with SYNC or ASYNC rebalance modes only.
 Rebalancing for caches with smaller rebalance order will be completed first.
 By default, rebalancing is not ordered.", "0-2": "`ASYNC`",